DragonMeme/terraform-linux-vm-azure/README.md

 1.)
 Enter command `terraform init` in your terminal.

-OPTIONAL: `terraform plan` or `./terraform plan` to double check setup.
+OPTIONAL: `terraform plan` to double check setup.

 2.)
 Then enter command `terraform apply -var-file=example.tfvars`.
 You will have to wait for around 3 minutes for the process to be done.
 When done there should be an output of the command.
 The output should be of the form `ssh adminUser@20.192.192.192`.